AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/dynamic-media/custom-pop-ups.md

    ![chlimage_1-291](assets/chlimage_1-291.png)

-   De handler wordt in de viewer geladen met `setHandlers`:
+   The handler is loaded into the viewer using `setHandlers`:

    `*viewerInstance*.setHandlers({ *handler 1*, *handler 2*}, ...`